GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-resman/README.md

 ## Design overview and choices

-This stage is designed to offer a good amount of flexibility in designing the organizational hierarchy, while still providing a default approach that we've seen working well for a variety of customers where the hierarchy is logically split in two different areas:
+This stage is designed to offer a good amount of flexibility in laying out the organizational hierarchy, while still providing a default approach that we've seen working across different types of users and organizations.

+The default design provided here splits the hierarchy in two different logical areas:

-- core or shared resources (e.g. Networking) are grouped in dedicated top-level folders, which allow centralized management by dedicated teams
+- core or shared resources (e.g. networking) which are grouped in dedicated top-level folders that implement centralized management by dedicated teams
-- team or application resources are grouped under one or more top-level "teams" folders, and typically host managed services (storage, etc.) which centralize access and billing for each individual team or application
+- team or application resources which are grouped under one or more top-level "teams" folders, and typically host managed services (storage, etc.) billed and controlled by their distributed teams

-This split approach usually allow concise mapping of functional and operational patterns to IAM roles and GCP-specific constructs:
+This split approach allows concise mapping of functional and operational patterns to IAM roles and GCP-specific constructs:

-- core services are clearly separated, with very few touchpoints where IAM and security policies need to be applied (typically their top-level folder)
+- core services are clearly separated, providing few touchpoints where IAM and security policies need to be applied (typically their top-level folder)
-- new sets of core services (e.g. shared GKE clusters) are added as a unit, minimizing operational complexity
+- new sets of core services (fleets of VMs, shared GKE clusters, etc.) are added as a unit, minimizing operational complexity
-- team and application resources outside of centralized management are grouped together, providing a unified view and easy budgeting/cost-allocation
+- team and application resources not subject to centralized management are grouped together, providing a unified view and easy budgeting/cost-allocation
-- automation for core resources can be segregated via separate service accounts and buckets for each stage, minimizing blast radius
+- automation for core resources is segregated via separate service accounts and buckets for each area (shared service, application) effectively minimizing blast radius

 Resource names follow the FAST convention discussed in the [Bootstrap stage documentation](../0-bootstrap/README.md#naming).

 ## Resource management primitives

-This stage allows a certain degree of free-form hierarchy design, contstraining it via a set of primitives that implement specific FAST functionality.
+This stage allows a certain degree of free-form hierarchy design on top of instead of the default layout, by providing a set of high level primitives that implement specific FAST functionality: top-level folders, centralized stage 2, environment-level stage 3 for shared services, and the project factory.

 ### Top-level folders